ForgeRock/openig-devops-guide/kubernetes/sample4-kubernetes/readme.md

 4. Make a note of the Client ID and Client Secret you created in `../docker/sample3-oidc`, or create new values.

-5. Create an Ingress controller for minikube.<br>
+5. Create an Ingress controller for minikube.

     An Ingress controller is not mandatory but makes it easier to create the callback URL for OpenID Connect.

-    Track this issue https://github.com/kubernetes/minikube/issues/611 for an update on when the Ingres controller will come out of the box on minikube
+To enable the ingress controller run `minikube addons enable ingress`

+*Note* the example as configured assumes the use of an ingress controller.
+You should register the callback handler defined in docker/custom-config/bindings.json  in the Google OIDC client registration page.

 # Build the Docker Image for This Sample:
 1. Run the following command from this directory:<br>